kubeomatic/k8s-timebomb/docs/README.md

 # TimeBomb

 TimeBomb does what the name suggests.
-You can add a timer to PODs to "explode" then.
+You can add a timer to explode something.
+In this case it'll "explode" kubernetes PODs.

-The TimeBomb solution is a Spring Boot app which rely on [Kubernetes Dynamic Admission Control ](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to add validty to PODs based on a timer annotation.
+The TimeBomb solution is a Spring Boot app which rely on [Kubernetes Dynamic Admission Control ](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to add validly to PODs based on a timer annotation.

-When you, or your pipeline, deploy an app at a kubernetes cluster TimeBomb will read a timer annotation and sum this timer to the current time to create a validity.
+When you deploy an app in a kubernetes cluster TimeBomb will read a timer annotation and sum this timer to the current time to create a validity.
 If you add a timer of 15 minutes, a validity of the current time + 15 minutes will be added to the deployment as an annotation.
 This process is done using a "mutation webhook".

 Deployments and PODs will only be created if they have a valid validity.
 An [EPOCH](https://en.wikipedia.org/wiki/Epoch) number greater than the current EPOCH.